Rangers in Training

 The Rangers in Training program is offered by New River Gorge National River.
 The program is designed to engage underserved youth, ages 14-17, living in communities surrounding the park to get out in nature and participate in a series of outstanding outdoor adventures.
 Youth will participate in safe, supervised, fun and exciting educational adventures that will enhance their appreciation of New River Gorge National River, teach a lifelong love of the outdoors, and allow them to explore career fields with the National Park Service.
 The program is FREE for all participants.

-1. Participate in a series of adventure day-trips during the summer, such as rock climbing, whitewater rafting, hiking, swimming, archery and fishing to learn about and explore New River Gorge National River.
+1. Participate in a series of adventure day-trips during the summer, such as rock climbing, whitewater rafting, hiking, swimming, mountain biking, archery and fishing to learn about and explore New River Gorge National River.

 2. Connect with the outdoors through the adventure activities with the goal of inspiring a lifelong appreciation of nature and the outdoors.

 3. Interact with park staff during the summer adventures and career shadowing opportunities to get to know the park staff and learn about their careers with the National Park Service.

 A Few Things You Should Know Before Applying...